 In addition to his impressive background in entertainment, Corey is also a NY Times best-selling author for his 2013 autobiography Coreyography.
-His current project is to turn the bestseller into a Major Motion picture, which will detail and expose the trials and tribulations of growing up as a child in an industry riddled with pedophilia.
-Corey also owns and operates Coreys Angels, through which he has been able to help many newcomers achieve success without having to fall prey to the pitfalls of today’s Hollywood.
-Corey launched a Truth Campaign to expose pedophilia in Hollywood.
-He joins CHILD USA as the National Ambassador and will be helping to bring awareness to the campaign for statute of limitation reform for victims of child sexual abuse.
+Currently, he is working to turn the bestseller into a Major Motion picture, which will detail and expose the trials and tribulations of growing up as a child in an industry riddled with pedophilia.
+Corey also owns and operates Corey’s Angels, a nonprofit organization for children and abuse protection through which he has been able to help many newcomers achieve success without having to fall prey to the pitfalls of today’s Hollywood.
+Corey also launched a Truth Campaign to expose pedophilia in Hollywood.
+He is committed to bring awareness to the campaign for statute of limitation reform for victims of child sexual abuse.

 For years, Lyndsy Gamet has advocated for giving a voice to the voiceless.
 Helping older adults in TTUN to access food and medical assistance has been, and continues to be, a rewarding career.
 After years of abuse at the hands of her doctor and mentor, Larry Nassar, Lyndsy came to terms with her abuse and found her voice.
 She was able to be part of the hundreds of survivors to help put Nassar in prison and protect children from their abusers.

 Lindsy’s related work includes nonprofit organization advocacy and legislative efforts to hold individuals and institutions accountable for turning a blind eye (and covering up) sexual abuse.
 It is Lyndsy’s mission to help victims of sexual abuse and to find and amplify their voice.
 Voices who have been silenced for decades can and should be heard.
 She believes that the path to change includes accountability and justice; which, can be achieved through sharing our stories.